Harriet Tubman Biography

 After significant planning, John Brown commenced his raid on the Harper's Ferry arsenal on October 16, 1859.
-He planned to take the arsenal and then arm the local slaves in revolt.
-He was sure that thousands of slaves would revolt once he had control of the arsenal.
+He planned to take the arsenal and then arm the local enslaved people in revolt.
+He was sure that thousands of the enslaved would revolt once he had control of the arsenal.
 Brown had been unable to convince abolitionist Frederick Douglass to join his rebellion and Harriet Tubman had become ill, making it impossible for her to join.
 As a result, Brown only had around 22 men with him on the raid.

 The raid began well, but ended in disaster.
 Brown took the arsenal at Harper's Ferry, but didn't get any local support.
 Brown and his men were soon surrounded by a company of U.S. Marines led by Robert E. Lee.
 Many of Brown's men were killed.
 Brown was captured and sentenced to death.

 Harriet would later say of Brown's sacrifice that "He done more in dying, than 100 men would in living."